leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 	owner    std.Address    // Owner of whitelist
 	deadline time.Time      // Whitelist deadline
-	maxUsers int64          // Max number of users in whitelist userList []std.Address  // Currently signed up users }
+	maxUsers int64          // Max number of users in whitelist userList []std.Address  // Currently signed-up users }

 ```

-We will be using the [standard library](https://docs.onbloc.xyz/docs/standard-libraries) provided by Gno to handle blockchain-specific data types.
+We will use the [standard library](https://docs.onbloc.xyz/docs/standard-libraries) provided by Gno to handle blockchain-specific data types.
 In the code above, we are defining a struct that will hold all information we need about a specific whitelist.
-We are using `std.Address` as the native address type provided in Gno.
+We use `std.Address` as the native address type provided in Gno.

 Next, we can write functions that we will need to act upon this struct:

 ```
-// Create new Whitelist instance from arguments func NewWhitelist(name string, deadline time.Time, maxUsers int64, owner std.Address) *Whitelist {
+// Create a new Whitelist instance from arguments func NewWhitelist(name string, deadline time.Time, maxUsers int64, owner std.Address) *Whitelist {
 	return &Whitelist{
 		name:     name,